amitrai99/interview/lib/src/algos_ds/strings/questions.md

 15. How to check if a String is valid shuffle of two String?

-16. Write a program to check if a String contains another String e.g. indexOf(.?
+16. Write a program to check if a String contains another String? # KMP

 17. How  to return highest occurred character in a String?